Kevin Newman (baseball)

-Kevin Bradley Newman (born August 4, 1993) is an American professional baseball shortstop for the Cincinnati Reds of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates.
+Kevin Bradley Newman (born August 4, 1993) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Cincinnati Reds, Arizona Diamondbacks, and Los Angeles Angels.
 Newman played college baseball for the Arizona Wildcats of the University of Arizona, before the Pirates selected him in the first round of the 2015 MLB draft.
-He made his MLB debut in 2018.

 Amateur career

 Newman graduated from Poway High School in Poway, California.
 He made the school's varsity baseball team in his sophomore year.
 Newman had a .404 batting average in his junior year, and was pursued by the University of Arizona, University of Oregon, and the University of California, Los Angeles.
 He committed to attend Arizona on a college baseball scholarship to play for the Arizona Wildcats baseball team.

 Newman succeeded Alex Mejia as the Wildcats' starting shortstop as a freshman.
 In his freshman year, Newman had a .336 batting average, the 11th best in the Pac-12 Conference (Pac-12).
 He was named to the Freshman All-America team by Louisville Slugger, and was the only freshman named to the All-Pac-12 Conference team.
 He had a .304 batting average as a sophomore, and was again named to the Pac-12's All-Conference team.
 He was added to the Golden Spikes Award watch list before his junior year.
 Newman also played summer collegiate baseball for the Falmouth Commodores of the Cape Cod Baseball League (CCBL) in the summers of 2013 and 2014, winning the league's batting average title in both years, and the league MVP award in 2014.
 He was named to the CCBL Hall of Fame in 2020.
 In 2015, Newman was named to the All-Pac-12 Conference team.